LinnSC/LinnSC/README.md

 ## Hello :yellow_heart: :sparkles:

-My name is Linn and I am a Frontend Developer.
+My name is Linn and I am a Front-end Developer.

 I am from Stavanger - Norway, but I live in the rainy city of Bergen :umbrella:
 <br />